flexport/quarantine/README.md

 CI=1 BRANCH=master rspec <filename>
 ```

-If the test fails and passes on the test run (rspec-retry re-ran the test), the test should be quarantined and uploaded to DynamoDB.
+All tests statuses are stored in DynamoDB.
+If the test fails and passes on the test run (i.e. rspec-retry re-ran the
+test), then test's status is `quarantined`.
 Check the `test_statuses` table in DynamoDB.

 ## Configuration